hyper-systems/hyper-link-arduino/docs/Hyper_Link_Arduino_library.md

 Having completed these code changes your project is ready to start publishing read attribute values and processing write attribute updates from the server.

+You can always refer to the ZIP archieve for a complete example of the integration.

 ### Test your setup